Open-Gea/Open-Gea/README.md

 - Take a time to read our [Contributing](./CONTRIBUTING.md) politcs and code of conduct

-- Take a look on our User Manual to get the user perspective of yvy app with our [User Manual](./docs/Users-Manual-YvY.pdf)
+- Take a look on our original User Manual to get the user perspective of yvy app with our [User Manual](./docs/Users-Manual-YvY.pdf)

 <!-- Cambiar manual de usuario para el nuevo nombre y logo -->